 My work is based on the understanding that the body, mind, emotions, and spirit are interconnected.
 In this day and age, there is an over-reliance on the mind at the expense of the other aspects of the self.
 This creates an imbalance in which people feel overwhelmed by and fearful of their emotions, complain of numerous and complex health concerns, and are without a sense of meaning in life or connection to something greater.
 Meanwhile, they become exhausted and stressed as they try to figure out and solve these problems with their minds.

 Finding a balance of body, mind, emotions and spirit is vital to longterm health.
 While the mind can be a useful tool in psychotherapy, I encourage people to explore the other dimensions of their being as well.
 Over time, you will learn to know and trust the important truths held in your body, emotions, and spirit.

 Sometimes it can be helpful to make use of other treatment methods that work more directly with the body.
 This might include bodywork, yoga, acupuncture, herbalism, holistic psychiatry, and naturopathic medicine.
-I support these sorts of treatments as an adjunct to our work together, and am happy to provide referrals and collaborate with other treatment providers.
+My office is in an integrative health center, where all of these services are available.
+I am happy to provide referrals and collaborate with other treatment providers.

 People come to me dealing with struggles such as:

 Recent traumatic events